django/channels/loadtesting/2016-09-06/README.rst

 Channels implemented this spec with Daphne--an HTTP, HTTP2, and WebSocket protocol server.

 The load testing completed has been to compare how well Daphne using 1 worker performs with normal HTTP traffic in comparison to a WSGI HTTP server.
-Gunincorn was chosen as its configuration was simple and well-understood.
+Gunicorn was chosen as its configuration was simple and well-understood.

 Summary of Results
 ~~~~~~~~~~~~~~~~~~

 Daphne is not as efficient as its WSGI counterpart.
 When considering only latency, Daphne can have 10 times the latency
-when under the same traffic load as gunincorn.
+when under the same traffic load as gunicorn.
 When considering only throughput, Daphne can have 40-50% of the total
 throughput of gunicorn while still being at 2 times latency.

 The results should not be surprising considering the overhead involved.
 However, these results represent the simplest